Founder, President, and CEO

 Our Board of Advisors

-Gaurav Ahuja is a Growth Equity Investor at TA Associates in its Technology group.
-As an investment professional on his team, he is responsible for sourcing and executing investments in growing technology companies with the goal of helping them scale to achieve the next level of success.
+Gaurav Ahuja is an Investor at Thrive Capital and previously worked as a Growth Equity Investor at TA Associates in its Technology group.
+As an investment professional, he is responsible for sourcing and executing investments in growing technology companies with the goal of helping them scale to achieve the next level of success.
 Previously, Gaurav was a consultant with McKinsey & Co., where he helped several technology companies with growth strategy and go-to market decisions.
 When Gaurav heard about BlackFem's mission to improve financial literacy, he was immediately drawn to it.
 He'd always thought there was a gap in public education with regards to teaching practical personal finance skills and he is excited to join the team.
+Gaurav received a BBA with high distinction from the Stephen M. Ross School of Business at the University of Michigan.

 Jonny Price leads the U.S. lending division of Kiva.org.
 Founded in 2005, Kiva has now funded over 2 million entrepreneurs around the world with $850 million of microloans.
 These loans have been crowdfunded by 1.5 million individual lenders, and paid back with a 97% repayment rate.
 After starting his career in the London office of Oliver Wyman, Jonny took a break from strategy consulting to volunteer at Kiva in 2009.
 After falling in love with Kiva's mission (and his wife Ali, who worked at Kiva at the time!), he returned to Kiva full-time in 2011, to co-found the Kiva Zip pilot program.
 The program focuses on supporting financially excluded entrepreneurs here in the United States with 0% interest loans and the social capital engendered by Kiva's crowd-lending model.
 The vision for the Kiva U.S. program is to reimagine a financial system based on people, not profit.
 Jonny studied History at the University of Cambridge.